256dpi/naos/docs/content/documentation/cli.md

-  flash    Flash the previously built binary to an attached device. attach   Open a serial communication with an attached device. run      Run 'build', 'flash' and 'attach' sequentially. format   Format all source files in the 'src' subdirectory.
+  flash    Flash the previously built binary to an attached device. attach   Open a serial communication with an attached device. run      Run 'build', 'flash' and 'attach' sequentially. config   Write settings and parameters to an attached device. format   Format all source files in the 'src' subdirectory.

 Fleet Management: